‘Sustainable luxury’ is all the rage. But how does it actually work? - KESQ

 Besides the exterior greenery, redwood staves from New York City water tanks and timbers from local barns were repurposed as materials in guestrooms during the hotel’s construction process.
 Headboards were custom-made, with hemp-blend mattresses and delicate, hypoallergenic organic linens.
 A total of 60 guest rooms feature cushioned window seats overlooking Central Park.

-All 1 Hotel properties are LEED or BREEAM certified, and all US locations are carbon-neutral.
+All 1 Hotel properties are LEED or BREEAM certified (or in process of getting certified), Meanwhile, all US locations are either carbon-neutral or on the way there.
 (While LEED and BREEAM are both internationally accepted environmental certifcation programs, BREEAM is more commonly used as the standard in the United Kingdom and in parts of Europe.)
 Raul Leal, CEO of SH Hotels & Resorts (the company that owns 1 Hotels) says the brand’s core founding principle is to connect to the natural environment, based on an individual property’s surroundings.

 “Sustainability has always been integral to the DNA that makes up our brand, the thread woven throughout all our hotels,” he says.
 “We believe that prioritizing sustainability and leading with nature does not mean having to sacrifice design, functionality, or luxury.”